DecentricCorp/Lightrail-API-Docs/apiary-sources/api-sections/valuestores.md

 ## ValueStores: Managing Promotions [/cards/{cardId}/valueStores/]
-These endpoints are used for managing Promotion Programs.
+Use these endpoints for creating and managing Promotions.

 ---
 {% include 'endpoints/cards-cardId-valueStores-GET.md' %}